roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 18. What is the use of margin in CSS and which are their properties?

  <details>
-  <summary>👁 Show Answer</summary>
+  <summary>18.
+What is the use of margin in CSS and which are their properties?</summary>
   <p>

 The margin is used to refers the space around an element, outside of any defined borders.
 It creates space between elements and their properties are :